Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Introduction

 \section{Introduction}

-Accurate real-time inference of epidemic dynamics is essential for situational awareness, forecasting, and evaluating control interventions during infectious disease outbreaks.
-Public health decisions often depend on rapidly updating estimates of key quantities such as the time-varying reproduction number, incubation period, and infectious duration.
-Epidemic surveillance data, however, are often noisy, incomplete, and reported at irregular intervals, making the recovery of latent infection processes a challenging inverse problem: unobserved epidemic states must be inferred from indirect, partial observations of incidence or prevalence \citep{golightly2023accelerating, whitaker2025sequential}.
-This naturally leads to a state-space modeling framework, in which latent epidemic states evolve according to mechanistic transmission dynamics, such as the Susceptible–Exposed–Infectious–Removed (SEIR) model, while observations provide only indirect information about the underlying epidemic process.
+Accurate real-time inference of epidemic dynamics is essential for situational awareness, forecasting, and evaluating interventions during outbreaks.
+Public health decisions rely on rapidly updating estimates of quantities such as the time-varying reproduction number, incubation period, and infectious duration.
+Epidemic surveillance data are often noisy, incomplete, and reported irregularly, making the recovery of latent infection processes a challenging inverse problem: the unobserved transmission process must be inferred from partial, indirect observations of incidence or prevalence \citep{golightly2023accelerating, whitaker2025sequential}.
+This motivates a state-space modeling framework, in which latent epidemic states evolve according to mechanistic transmission dynamics, such as the Susceptible–Exposed–Infectious–Removed (SEIR) model, while observations provide indirect information about the underlying epidemic process.

-State-space models (SSMs) have become central to modern infectious disease modeling because they explicitly account for both stochastic transmission and observational uncertainty \citep{Dureau2013, birrell2018evidence}.
-Within this framework, Bayesian inference offers a principled approach to jointly estimate latent epidemic trajectories and epidemiological parameters while fully quantifying uncertainty.
-Yet, fully Bayesian inference for SSMs remains computationally demanding: the observed-data likelihood is typically intractable, and standard Monte Carlo techniques may be infeasible for large-scale or real-time applications.
+State-space models (SSMs) have become central to modern infectious disease modeling because they explicitly account for stochastic transmission and observational uncertainty \citep{Dureau2013, birrell2018evidence}.
+Within this framework, Bayesian inference provides a principled approach to jointly estimate latent epidemic trajectories and epidemiological parameters.
+However, fully Bayesian inference for SSMs remains computationally demanding: the observed-data likelihood is typically intractable, and standard Monte Carlo methods may be impractical for large-scale or real-time applications.